chadmcox/Azure_AD_Conditional_Access_Policies/anothertry.md

 **Block accounts excluded from require MFA policies from non trusted location**

  This Conditional Access Policy is used to make sure accounts excluded from requiring MFA should be required to authenticate from trusted locations.
-[Link to script](https://github.com/chadmcox/Azure_Active_Directory/blob/master/Conditional%20Access%20Policy/exportConditionalAccessExclusions.ps1) can be used to get a PowerShell script that will scan all the conditional access policy exclusions and return a list of accounts that should be in this list.
+[Link to PowerShell script](https://github.com/chadmcox/Azure_Active_Directory/blob/master/Conditional%20Access%20Policy/exportConditionalAccessExclusions.ps1) can be used to scan all the conditional access policy exclusions and return a list of accounts that should be in this list.

 ## Compliance
  * Require TOU for Guest